History of glass: Roman World

 Roman glass production developed from Hellenistic technical traditions, initially concentrating on the production of intensely colored, cast glass vessels.
 Glass objects have been recovered across the Roman Empire in domestic, funerary and industrial contexts.
 Glass was used primarily for the production of vessels, although mosaic tiles and window glass were also produced.

 However, during the 1st century CE, the industry underwent rapid technical growth that saw the introduction of glass-blowing and the dominance of colorless or ‘aqua’ glasses.
 Raw glass was produced in geographically separate locations to the working of glass into finished vessels, and, by the end of the 1st century CE, large scale manufacturing, primarily in Alexandria, resulted in the establishment of glass as a commonly available material in the Roman world.

 Islamic world

 Islamic glass continued the achievements of pre-Islamic cultures, especially the Sasanian glass of Persia.
 The Arab poet al-Buhturi (820–897) described the clarity of such glass: "Its color hides the glass as if it is standing in it without a container."
 In the 8th century, the Persian-Arab chemist Jābir ibn Hayyān (Geber) described 46 recipes for producing colored glass in Kitab al-Durra al-Maknuna (The Book of the Hidden Pearl), in addition to 12 recipes inserted by al-Marrakishi in a later edition of the book.
-By the 11th century, clear glass mirrors were being produced in Islamic Spain.